 BY ANDRES LASZLO SR & JR

 The Laszlo & Laszlo Chronicles are collected from two sources.
-1. My father's collection of short stories, first published as Solo el Paisaje Cambia in 1952 and in French 2015: Tout Passe... and 2.
+1. My father's collection of short stories, first published as Solo el Paisaje Cambia in 1952, and in French 2015: Tout Passe... and 2.
 Stories out of my own life, several taken from either my yet to be published adventure-series The Caspian Connection or from my book on drug policy: The Drug Problem.
 The tally comes to 45 stories (22/23) and 233,000 words.
-You will find that both my father and I have led adventurous and (at least when one was not in the middle of some adventure or on the verge of being terminated) quite entertaining lives.
+You will find that both my father and I have led adventurous and - at least when one did not appear to be on one's way to starve to death, become tiger-snack, or executed by General Noriega's narcotraffickers - quite entertaining lives.
+Many of these stories read like treatments/scenarios, something that should make them interesting to producers.
+The texts have been structured (and Senior’s adapted) so as to provide 100 years of continuity with an introductory biographic paragraph to every story.
+Buy the book.
+VIDEO

 (ANDRES LASZLO SR.: EUROPEAN WRITER LOOKING FOR A HOME)